rogerjdeangelis/utl-unix-or-windows-export-dataset-to-ms-access-mdb-in-unix-without-sas-access/README.md

     ======

        1. Because MS Access has changed the layout of access databases many times you need to use the demo.mdb that SAS provides or get one off the net.
-Should with accdb.
+Should also work with accdb.

           C:\Program Files\sashome\SASFoundation\9.4\access\sasmisc\demo.mdb